tanvipandhre/Binary-Search-2/README.md

 Input: nums = [5,7,7,8,8,10], target = 6
 Output: [-1,-1]

+* create separate methos for finding first and last occurence
+* base condition - for first occurence if prev mid-1 is less than mid , for last occurence next value of mid + 1> mid

 ## Problem 2: (https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/)

 Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.